Questions to ask about company culture can help you gain a better understanding of the values, beliefs, and practices that shape an organization.

-If you out rightly ask about the culture of an organization to either a recruiter or a Human Resources manager, they will tell you what you want to hear.
+If you rightly ask about the culture of an organization, either a recruiter or a Human Resources manager will tell you what you want to hear.
 There are a number of questions you can specifically ask during your interview to uncover the inside details about an organization’s culture.

-Top 15 Questions to Ask About Company Culture
+Top 15 Questions to Ask About Company’s Culture

-My favorite definition of culture is, “Culture is a collection of words, actions, thoughts, and stuff that clarify and reinforce what truly is valued inside an organization” coined by noted author Jamie Notter.
+My favorite definition of company culture is, “Culture is a collection of words, actions, thoughts, and stuff that clarify and reinforce what truly is valued inside an organization,” coined by noted author Jamie Notter.

-Culture ranges from how people dress up at work, how they communicate, what types of discussions they participate to the leadership, reward system and more, as a future employee you will have better work satisfaction, be happier if you find your match!
+The company’s culture ranges from how people dress up at work, how they communicate, and what types of discussions they participate into the leadership, reward system, and more.
+As a future employee, you will have better job satisfaction and be happier if you find your match!

 - What makes you proud to be associated with the organization?